-Submissions highlighted the impact human activity will have on bird nesting sites if plans introduce walkways and cycleways as part of the proposed works.
-There were also concerns that works could make beaches and marine areas more which would encourage more people and dogs and disturbance to wildlife.
+Submissions highlighted the impact human activity would have on bird nesting sites if plans introduce walkways and cycleways as part of the proposed works.
+There were also concerns that works could make beaches and marine areas more accessible which would encourage more people and dogs and disturbance to wildlife.

-Two submissions, including An Táisce, noted the impact geotextile fabric shown on all sections as a base layer for all cases of rock armour is plastic, which has the potential to degrade into marine pollution over time and effect local biodiversity.
+Two submissions, including An Táisce, noted the potential for geotextile fabric shown on all sections as a base layer for rock armour to degrade into marine pollution over time and affect local biodiversity.
 They suggested the projects consider any natural material options that could be sufficient to secure the rock armour or to avoid use of geotextile altogether where there is a rocky base.

 DLRCC requested technical experts including habitat and species specialists to cover all specialisms required, along with coastal ecologists, marine ecologists and geomorphologists to provide input to the optioneering stage.
 DLRCC suggested a meeting with these specialists and DLRCC Biodiversity to discuss matters in relation to how the options selection process addresses biodiversity in the context of coastal processes, protected habitats and species; and any changes caused as a result of the various options.
-They required further clarity on the Multi-Criteria Assessment, in particular the importance of the environment including heritage, biodiversity, ecosystems, recreation and tourism biodiversity on the options.
-Further detail was requested on the following:
+They required further clarity on the Multi-Criteria Assessment in particular the importance of the environment including heritage, biodiversity, ecosystems, recreation and tourism biodiversity on the options.
+Further detail was requested for the following:

-- How other options including nature-based solutions were assessed at the options stage and how they were weighted. - How each option can affect other areas within the Zone of Influence of all of the proposals including important biodiversity areas, and habitats and species that lie outside of the footprint of each option but which are potentially impacted by them. - The Constraints Reports.
+- How other options including nature-based solutions were assessed at the options stage and how they were weighted. - How each option can affect other areas within the Zone of Influence of all of the proposals, including important biodiversity areas, and habitats and species that lie outside of the footprint of each option but which are potentially impacted by them. - The Constraints Reports.